Authentication

 |---|---|

-| Issuer | Token iss must match API KEYCLOAK_ISSUER |
+| Issuer | Token iss must match Control Plane's configured IdPlane issuer |

-| Audience | Token aud or azp must match an entry in KEYCLOAK_AUDIENCE |
+| Audience | Token aud or azp must be an accepted client id |

 | Membership | User (or service account) needs workspace membership for scoped routes |